- Admission to the MA Archaeology programme.

 Enrolment through MyStudymap is mandatory.

 General information about registration can be found on the Course and Exam Enrolment page.

-For more information about this course, please contact dr. L. (Letty) ten Harkel.
+For more information about this course, please contact dr. A.T.
+(Letty) ten Harkel.

 - Compulsory attendance.
 Max.
 1 session can be missed, but only if permission is requested beforehand, and on the condition that an additional assignment is submitted within 1 week to show that the student has studied the materials.